 One of the more charming things about this company is that it is family owned.
 That is in contrast to most other brands, which are either large corporations themselves or part of even larger conglomerates.
-Throughout its history, it has amassed numerous achievements and made a variety of technological leaps.
+Throughout its history, Patek Philippe has amassed numerous achievements and made a variety of technological leaps.

-As far as the products themselves, many horological experts consider Patek Philippe watches to be the best in the world.
+As far as the products themselves go, many horological experts consider Patek Philippe watches to be the best in the world.
 That doesn’t just mean the best value, or the best in their price range, though.
 It means that if you put a Patek head to head with any timepiece, it would win.
 Now, that is just an opinion, but it is the opinion of many prominent people who know their way around watches.